Product Design

 With so many moving parts, the design system for this project needed to be:

-To do this, we implemented a design token workflow between Figma Variables, Token Studio, and our dev environment in order to quickly build atomic components that translated directly to code.
+To do this, we implemented a design token workflow between Figma variables, Tokens Studio in order to quickly build atomic components that translated directly to code.

 After implementing the new designs, the app saw: